-Assessment Method Definition Possible Content Portfolio of evidence A collection of documents containing work undertaken to be assessed as evidence to meet required skills outcomes OR A collection of documents containing work that shows the learner's progression through the course Learner notes/written work Learner log/diary Peer notes Record of observation Record of discussion Practical demonstration/assignment A practical demonstration of a skill/situation selected by the tutor or by learners, to enable learners to practise and apply skills and knowledge Record of observation Learner notes/written work Learner log Coursework Research or projects that count towards a learner's final outcome and demonstrate the Record of observation Learner notes/written work Tutor notes/record skills and/or knowledge gained throughout the course Learner log/diary E-assessment The use of information Electronic portfolio technology to assess learners' E-tests work
+Assessment Method Definition Possible Content Portfolio of evidence A collection of documents Learner notes/written work containing work undertaken to Learner log/diary be assessed as evidence to Peer notes meet required skills outcomes Record of observation OR Record of discussion A collection of documents containing work that shows the learner's progression through the course Practical A practical demonstration of a Record of observation demonstration/assignment skill/situation selected by the Learner notes/written work tutor or by learners, to enable Learner log learners to practise and apply skills and knowledge Coursework Research or projects that Record of observation count towards a learner's final Learner notes/written work outcome and demonstrate the Tutor notes/record skills and/or knowledge gained throughout the course Learner log/diary E-assessment The use of information Electronic portfolio technology to assess learners' E-tests work

-Learning Outcome Unit Title: Undertaking Sporting Activities Learning Outcome Scope Teaching will cover: Identification of Skills and Techniques: • Five Core Skills/Techniques for Each Sport: • Examples for Football: • Passing, dribbling, shooting, tackling, heading. • Examples for Basketball: • Dribbling, passing, shooting, rebounding, defensive stance.
-These are only examples; learners may use any sport. • Understanding Each Skill: • Emphasis on the purpose of each skill in game play, its mechanics, and how it enhances performance.
-Skill/Technique Demonstration: • Choose one key skill in each sport and perform it with proper technique (e.g., dribbling in football and shooting in basketball). • Recording the Demonstration: • Video or written record to review form and technique.
-Application of Skills in Game Scenarios: • Simulated Game Situations: • Practise applying skills and techniques in game contexts to develop situational awareness and decision-making. • Game Play Understanding: • Recognition of when and how to use specific skills during a match, 2.
-Understand the improving tactical awareness.
-Scope rules, regulations and scoring systems of selected sports.
-Teaching will cover: Primary Rules and Regulations: Rules Overview for Each Sport: Knowledge of key rules from the governing body (e.g., offside rule in football, three-second rule in basketball).
+Learning Outcome Unit Title: Undertaking Sporting Activities

+Be able to

+demonstrate at Scope

+least one skill or Teaching will cover:

+technique used in selected sports.
+Identification of Skills and Techniques:

+oporto.
+Five Core Skills/Techniques for Each Sport:

+Examples for Football: Passing, dribbling, shooting, tackling, heading.

+Examples for Basketball: Dribbling, passing, shooting, rebounding, defensive stance.

+These are only examples; learners may use any sport.

+Understanding Each Skill:

+Emphasis on the purpose of each skill in game play, its mechanics, and how it enhances performance.

+Skill/Technique Demonstration:

+Demonstration of Selected Skill/Technique:

+Choose one key skill in each sport and perform it with proper technique (e.g., dribbling in football and shooting in basketball).

+Recording the Demonstration:

+Video or written record to review form and technique.

+Application of Skills in Game Scenarios:

+Simulated Game Situations:

+Practise applying skills and techniques in game contexts to develop situational awareness and decision-making.

+Game Play Understanding:

+Recognition of when and how to use specific skills during a match, improving tactical awareness.

+Understand the rules, regulations Scope

+and scoring systems of Teaching will cover:

+selected sports.
+Primary Rules and Regulations :

+Rules Overview for Each Sport:

+Knowledge of key rules from the governing body (e.g., offside rule in

+football, three-second rule in basketball).

 Governing Body Standards:

-• Familiarity with bodies like FIFA for football or FIBA for basketball and understanding rule applications in games.
+Familiarity with bodies like FIFA for football or FIBA for basketball and understanding rule applications in games.

-Game Conduct:
+• Game Conduct:

-• Knowledge of player conduct, fouls, and penalties, ensuring fair play.
+o Knowledge of player conduct, fouls, and penalties, ensuring fair play.

 Scoring Methods and Winning Requirements:

+Scoring Systems:

-Scoring Systems: Understanding of point or goal systems used in each sport (e.g., goals in football, points in basketball).
+Understanding of point or goal systems used in each sport (e.g., goals in football, points in basketball).

-Winning Critorio:
+Winning Criteria:

-Winning Criteria: Identifying what constitutes a win, such as the highest score or points differential at game end.
+o Identifying what constitutes a win, such as the highest score or points differential at game end.

-3. Be able to review Scope
+Be able to review sports performance.

-sports

-performance.
-Teaching will cover:

 Performance Scoring and Judgement:

-Summarising Performance Criteria:
+• Summarising Performance Criteria:

 Understanding how performance is scored or judged in selected sports (e.g., goals scored, successful tackles in football; points, assists in basketball).

-Performance Metrics:
+• Performance Metrics:

 Introduction to different metrics (e.g., accuracy, efficiency, effectiveness) that impact game performance.

 Creating a Scoring System for Analysis:

 Developing an Analysis System:

 Creating a simple scoring or rating system to measure performance in areas such as accuracy, speed, and decision-making.

 Example Metrics:

 Include passing accuracy in football or shooting percentage in basketball to gauge effectiveness.

 Key Performance Indicators (KPIs):

-Identifying KPIs:
+• Identifying KPIs:

-Examples of KPIs might include goal conversion rate, possession time in football, shooting accuracy, turnovers in basketball.
+• Examples of KPIs might include goal conversion rate, possession time in football, shooting accuracy, turnovers in basketball.

 Using KPIs to Assess Performance:

 Link each KPI to specific skills, using these indicators to understand strengths and weaknesses.

+Providing Performance Feedback:

+• Constructive Feedback:

-P Providing Performance Feedback: Constructive Feedback: O Based on observed strengths and areas for improvement, provide actionable feedback to peers or self.
-Feedback Techniques: Use positive reinforcement, specific observations, and clear suggestions for improvement.
+Based on observed strengths and areas for improvement, provide actionable feedback to peers or self.

+Feedback Techniques:

+Use positive reinforcement, specific observations, and clear suggestions for improvement.